aws/amazon-freertos/vendors/microchip/secure_elements/app/example_trust_chain_tool/README.md

 >python ca_write_header.py
 ```

 This creates the aws_clientcredential_keys.h file that is used by
-Amazon FreeRTOS to save the generated certificates into the secure element.
+FreeRTOS to save the generated certificates into the secure element.
 This file needs to be copied to the demos/common/include directory of the
 demo project to replace the existing blank file.

 ### Update aws_clientcredential.h file
 Update clientcredentialMQTT_BROKER_ENDPOINT[] and clientcredentialIOT_THING_NAME

 Use the Thing Name from earlier in the instructions.
 You can find your endpoint
 by calling
 ```
 aws iot describe-endpoint